 Something else I noticed is that quite a different effect is achieved by varying the height.

 This was then left overnight to dry out.
 I cover all my pieces with a container to keep off any dust or other unwanted additions.
-By this I mean bugs which have found themselves onto my pieces and got stuck in drying glue.
+By this, I mean bugs that have found themselves onto my pieces and got stuck in drying glue.
 Something to consider always.

 Fuse this to a full fuse.
 Just try to limit the fuse to reduce the pull in on the sides.
 This will happen if you have used a single 3 mm base sheet.
 If you double up with two sheets this isn’t a problem.